laro/Cilia/6 .../2 Ideas from Others.md

 - [Versioning with feature directives](https://github.com/seanbaxter/circle/blob/master/new-circle/README.md#versioning-with-feature-directives)
     - Standardization is better than having multiple different language "dialects"
       **but**
-        - for transitioning of existings source code  and
+        - for transitioning existing source code and
         - for the evolution of a language
     - it is a very interesting idea to selectively enable new language features or defaults.
 - [Circle C++ with Memory Safety](https://www.circle-lang.org/site/index.html)